6 Different Environments Where Antimicrobial Lighting Saved The Day

-Knowing this, one classroom at the Taconic Hills Central School District in Craryville, N.Y., came up with a plan: Let’s see how well clean, antimicrobial LED lighting diminishes surface contamination in a special education/kindergarten classroom.
+Knowing this, one classroom at the Taconic Hills Central School District in Craryville, N.Y., devised a plan: Let’s see how well clean, antimicrobial LED lighting diminishes surface contamination in a special education/kindergarten classroom.

-The results of the experiment, which included taking surface samples from five separate locations before and after installation, revealed a drastically lower bacterial colony count compared to preinstallation, with a 45.8% reduction in surface bacteria.
+The experiment results, which included taking surface samples from five separate locations before and after installation, revealed a drastically lower bacterial colony count compared to pre-installation, with a 99.6% reduction in surface bacteria.

 The Best Way to Quickly Flush 99% of Bathroom Yuck

 Classrooms aren’t the only places inside schools where exponential quantities of bacteria and other microorganisms multiply.